-Church was great when I was little.
-We got to be with other kids, and we got to have story time where we learned interesting stuff about Adam and Eve and David and Goliath, and there were usually cookies.
+The church was great when I was little.
+We got to be with other kids, and we got to have storytime where we learned interesting stuff about Adam and Eve and David and Goliath, and there were usually cookies.

 We memorized the Beatitudes, which I still find quite lovely, and sang songs.
 My favorite was “Jesus Loves Me,” which I believed to be true.
 Jesus used to come to me in my dreams, and comfort me, and it seemed so real, I could feel the texture of his robes.